LAB MEMBERS

 Ana completed her Bachelor of Science in Immunology and Infection (Honors) at the University of Alberta with a certificate in Biomedical Research.
 Her honor’s thesis focused on the analysis of clinical samples from patients with the rare autoimmune disease Scleroderma for differences in glycan profiles associated with sex and disease severity.
 Her master’s project aims to understand the impacts of complement-targeting proteases (interpains) from vaginal bacteria on pregnancy outcomes, namely preterm birth.
 Supported by the P3 Cohort Study (https://p3cohort.ca/about/), she will use N-terminomics to investigate interpain activity and microbial signatures in high-risk pregnancies to uncover new biological targets for diagnostics and interventions that reduce the burden of preterm birth on families and healthcare systems.
 In her free time, Ana enjoys reading sci-fi and historical fiction, hiking and painting.

 Isabella Orchard is an undergraduate student studying Biomedical Science at the University of Calgary.
-Her research surrounds finding biomarkers in participants’ plasma which correspond to changes in cognitive function after an aerobic exercise intervention.
+Her research involves determining the impact of gut-derived human thrombin on bacterial biofilms relevant to Crohn's disease using proteomics and N-terminomics approaches.
 Outside of academics Isabella enjoys ultimate frisbee, painting, and volunteering.

 Julia an undergraduate studying Biomedical Sciences at the University of Calgary.
 Her research currently involves profiling the substrates of Mcpt4 along the colon of WT and Mcpt4-/- mice using N-terminomics.
 She is also interested in analyzing the post-translational modifications signatures in serum samples of Crohn's disease patients.
 Outside of research and academics, Julia enjoys painting, reading, and spending time with friends.